developerstephanieb/latex_reference/01_fundamentals/04_page_layout.md

 ## The `fancyhdr` Package

-For full control over headers and footers, load the `fancyhdr` package in the preamble.
+Use the `fancyhdr` package for full control over headers and footers.

 - `\usepackage{fancyhdr}`: Loads the package, providing commands for custom header and footer design.